Forwarding rules for Traffic Director

-For the Traffic Director control plane, the internal, self-managed, and global forwarding rule routes traffic by IP address, port, and protocol to a target proxy, which points to a URL map containing rules that determine the destination of the traffic.
-The URL map also specifies the default backend service, which specifies a health check and determines the appropriate backend, such as a managed instance group containing virtual machine instances or a network endpoint group (NEG) that contains Google Kubernetes Engine (GKE) backend Pods.
+For the Traffic Director control plane, the internal, self-managed, and global forwarding rule routes traffic by IP address, port, and protocol to a target proxy.
+The target proxy points to a URL map that contains rules that determine the destination of the traffic.
+The URL map also specifies the default backend service.
+This backend service specifies a health check and determines the appropriate backend, such as a managed instance group (MIG) that contains virtual machine (VM) instances or a network endpoint group (NEG) that contains Google Kubernetes Engine (GKE) backend Pods.

-The diagram shows how a forwarding rule fits into the Traffic Director architecture.
+The following diagram shows how a forwarding rule fits into the Traffic Director architecture.

 Forwarding rule properties

 A forwarding rule resource contains the following properties that apply to Traffic Director.
-Traffic that matches the destination IP address, protocol, and port number is handled by the forwarding rule.
+The forwarding rule handles traffic that matches the destination IP address, protocol, and port number.

-0.0.0.0 IP address in a forwarding rule is one the options with
+0.0.0.0 IP address in a forwarding rule is one of the options when

 0.0.0.0 IP address means any IP address.

-- With a proxy deployment, this allows a proxy to match any incoming traffic if no other specific match is found.
+0.0.0.0IP address lets a proxy match any incoming traffic if no other specific match is found.